Heterotic/$F$-theory Duality and Narasimhan-Seshadri Equivalence: Introduction

 It is often convenient that the Heterotic model, that we will henceforth denote as $V_{3}^{\vee}$ have an unbranched (Calabi-Yau) double cover $V_{3}$, or, said otherwise, that a Heterotic model $V_{3}$ admit a freely acting involution with Calabi-Yau quotient.
 In particular, after $E_{8}$-symmetry is broken to $SU\left(5\right)$-symmetry on $V_{3}/B_{2}$, the last step in symmetry-breaking to what physicists call the 'Standard Model' MSSM is accomplished by wrapping what is referred to in string theory literature as a `Wilson line' on the $\mathbb{Z}_{2}$-quotient $V_{3}^{\vee}/B_{2}^{\vee}$.
 The $\mathbb{Z}_{2}$ must also act trivially on the Yang-Mills connections on $F_{a}\oplus F_{b}$ so that the Heterotic quotient $V_{3}^{\vee}/B_{2}^{\vee}$ is equipped with two $E_{8}$-bundles

 each with an inherited Yang-Mills connection.
-Said otherwise, the quotient preserves the $E_{8}$-symmetry of the initial bundles, as well as its breaking to $SU\left(5\right)$-symmetry on which the Wilson line is wrapped. \begin{flushleft} On the $F$-theory side, the $\mathbb{Z}_{2}$-action may have orbifold singularities but must free on the smooth surface $S_{\mathrm{GUT}}\subseteq B_{3}$.
+Said otherwise, the quotient preserves the $E_{8}$-symmetry of the initial bundles, as well as its breaking to $SU\left(5\right)$-symmetry on which the Wilson line is wrapped.

+On the $F$-theory side, the $\mathbb{Z}_{2}$-action may have orbifold singularities but must be free on the smooth surface $S_{\mathrm{GUT}}\subseteq B_{3}$.
 Again the $\mathbb{Z}_{2}$-action must preserve the initial $E_{8}$-symmetry, as well as the breaking to $SU\left(5\right)$.\footnote{The implications of this last issue seem not to have been fully appreciated in the literature.
 Another issue connected with Wilson line breaking in $F$-theory is the existence of vector-like exotics.
-We will deal with that issue separately in a forthcoming paper.} \end{flushleft}
+We will deal with that issue separately in a forthcoming paper.}

 However, in order that the $F$-theory quotient be Calabi-Yau, any $\mathbb{Z}_{2}$-action on the $F$-theory side will have to incorporate the involution